 It can get very tricky when trying to clean a jute rug.
-And that’s something about natural fiber rugs that people don’t know… Yeah, they’re durable and eco-friendly, but there are also major drawbacks to buying one of them for your house if you’re not going to be able to stick to a cleaning routine.
+And that’s something about natural fiber rugs that people don’t know… Yeah, they’re durable and eco-friendly, but there are also major drawbacks to buying one of them for your house. in this case, you’ll need to care about the cleaning routine.

-But don’t worry, we’ve got you covered on this one… we’re going to be giving away the best way ever to clean your jute rug without water!
+These three reasons make jute carpet washing not completely forbidden, but very hard to put into practice.
+So, how is it possible to clean the jute carpet if you can’t wash it in the usual way?
+Don’t worry, we’ve got you covered on this one… we’re going to be giving away the best way ever to clean your jute rug without water!
+As you’ve guessed, baking soda can help!

 Clean Jute Rugs with Baking Soda